 “I think this is it!’
 Sandeep announced triumphantly in front of a food truck serving grilled chicken, meatballs and sandwich rolls.

 The tall guy wearing a black apron behind the counter was very animated and was calling the women ladies, almost theatrically.

 To me, he said, “Are you ready, lady?” as he handed me the enormous burger I ordered.

 The stall seemed like a popular spot and was the most crowded food stall among the area.
 The tables next to it were constantly full.
 Customers came and went in rapid rotation while we were eating there.
 Some people were even fine with just standing while they eat their grilled chicken sandwiches and meatballs.
 Others also came to buy some takeaway.

-Sandeep loved his grilled chicken wings and chicken sandwich rolls costing him 2 euros each.
-My 150 grams burger at 3 euros was a bit dry and had a flavor I am not very fond of, so I did not ‘love it’.
+Sandeep loved his grilled chicken wings and chicken sandwich rolls, costing him 2 euros each.
+My 150 grams burger at 3 euros was a bit dry and had a flavour I am not very fond of, so I did not ‘love it’.
 I could taste cumin in the patty quite strongly mixed with some other spices I often taste in Indian Kebabs.
-It was the wrong thing to order I thought later on and if not for my sour mood, I would have like the food too, I ‘m sure.
+It was the wrong thing to order I thought later on, and if not for my sour mood, I would have liked the food too, I ‘m sure.

 Though I did not enjoy the meal, my energy was replenished.
 I began to appreciate the quaintness of the market as we strolled back towards the main street.

 Albert Cuyp market offers a variety of items for sale at a fair price.
 There are stalls for all kinds of souvenirs, clothing and accessories, flowers, meat, cheese, seafood, even CDs, books and vintage records.